Submissions

 *Black Hole News will not consider submissions that endorse prejudice, racism, xenophobia, classism, sexism, ableism, fat-shaming, homophobia, or gratuitous violence.
 We reserve the right to reject such submissions outright and reject further submissions from the author.
 We also reserve the right to remove content from our journal if an author is known to be harassing or abusive.
 We do not accept plagiarized content in any form.
 We care deeply about hearing human voices and are not interested in stories that are generated from machines.

-Our AI policy: AI is a tool to be used, but it does not benefit a person's pursuit of creative writing.
+AI is a tool to be used, but we here at BHN do not believe that it is a tool that benefits an individual's pursuit of writing.

-We strongly recommend that if you're interested in submitting to Black Hole News, the work you submit should be created by you — a person with a unique perspective, history, and set of challenges — rather than strung together from an LLM or chatbot that cannot possibly be as interesting as you and your individual voice.
+If you're interested in submitting to Black Hole News, the work you submit should be created by you, a person with a unique perspective, history, and set of challenges, rather than strung together from an LLM or chatbot that cannot possibly be as interesting as you and your unique, individual voice.

 We want to hear YOU!
 Not your tokens!